prpole/dissertation/prospectus/notes.md

 rifts of historical trauma.
 This perspective would allow me to compare the exploitative, resource-based view of human and non-human nature with human ecologies represented through human-nature hybridity in texts like Chesnutt's *Conjure Woman* and Toomer's *Cane*.
-Hybridity in Chesnutt and Toomer
+Hybridity in Chesnutt and Toomer can be read as a metaphor for the human and social ecologies that arise out of conditions of forcible bondage to the land.
+In the post-Reconstruction period, as DuBois shows, assimilation of formerly enslaved communities into the system of capitalist agriculture often led merely to a different type of exploitation through predatory loans and land rents.
+In response to this new form exploitation, post-Reconstruction authors use hybridity to reimagine, in post-bondage conditions, the extra-economic social ecology that arose as a form of resistance under conditions of bondage.
+While it does not attempt to foreclose historical trauma, it does seek to imagine a continuation of place-based life beyond it.

-The disappearance of the frontier for the dissenting member of the post-slave-holding class means countenancing complicity in historical trauma;
-the ecotopian vision that results must offer a counterpoint to the exploitative environment of the plantation, which persists through legal inheritance of the fruits of that exploitation.
+The disappearance of the frontier for the post-slave-holding class means having to acknowledge complicity in historical trauma; the ecotopian vision that results must offer a counterpoint to the exploitative environment of the plantation, which persists through legal inheritance of the fruits of that exploitation.
 In other words, the ecotopian space here is one that successfully hides or erases, making complicity disappear in the construction of a space to which ownership is irrelevant.
 The tension between landscapes and documents in Faulkner's "The Bear" is exemplary: the utopian function of "wilderness," as as a place that is unownable and illegible, is to blot out awareness of a form of ownership that cannot be countenanced.
 Ownership of land and people is based in legibility, as is dramatized in the narrative of reading ledgers and historical chronicles.
 The gradual becoming-legible of the wilderness culminates in its destruction, seeming to contrast the role of the written word in property and ownership with the unknowability of the "wilderness" in its idealized, American sense.
 But prior to the loss of the hunting ground, the relationship with the land seems to cause a suspension of historical tension and trauma.
 The very illegibility of the space, then, forms an extra-legal (and therefore extra-ownership and extra-enslavement) space in which historical crimes can be temporarily forgotten.

 #### Possible texts: